 Here’s what Amazon says, “Brands no longer need to contact us to remove counterfeit listings from our stores.
 Instead, they have the unprecedented ability to do so themselves using our new self-service tool.
 We also use this data to strengthen our automated protections to better catch potential counterfeit listings proactively in the future.”

 At first, we thought they were just talking about Brand Registry here – causing seller heartburn since May 2017.
 But it is a change.
-Currently Brands fill out an online form which is then reviewed by the Brand Registry team.
+Currently Brands fill out an online form which is then reviewed by the Amazon Brand Registry team.
 If they agree with the takedown, then it goes through.
-Brands find it frustrating because it is slow – especially if the Brand Registry team is overwhelmed – and they often get rejected for legitimate complaints.
+Brands find it frustrating because it is slow – especially if the Amazon Brand Registry team is overwhelmed – and they often get rejected for legitimate complaints.
 Then they must appeal to Amazon and try again to make their case.
 Occasionally they end up going through legal to get satisfaction.
 If they file “too many” takedowns (how many is that???), Amazon may take away their enforcement privileges.
 While imperfect processes like this keep companies like mine in business, I really hate it.
 So much needless frustration and duplicate work.

 If I’m interpreting Amazon correctly here, Brands will use Brand Registry to do takedowns – like before – but there’s no more approval delays for counterfeit takedowns.
 Those will be automatic.
 I’m guessing – we’ve not taken a client through it yet – that Brands will easily take down listings where there is a picture on the listing of an obviously counterfeit product.
 I can see how this could be done where the offending listing has a fake UPC code, too.
 But what about the many cases where the branded listing has sellers on it with counterfeit product?
 That’s not clear to me.
 Currently, brands must conduct time-consuming and expensive test buys.
 Often, the product is never even delivered, or it takes weeks.
 Bad actors are removed, and they pop up again immediately with new storefront names.
 It would be great if test buys were no longer required.